Elementary School Certification Program

 - For undergraduate degree seeking students: Submission of completed Degree/Diploma application to the Enrollment Services Office.
 This application can be submitted online or printed and submitted in person, and can be found at https://umdearborn.edu/students/registration-records/graduation-commencement/applying-graduate-0.

 - Elementary certification students apply to graduate as a student in the College of Education, Health, and Human Services.

 - Secondary certification students apply to graduate as a student in the College of Arts, Sciences, and Letters.

 - Post-degree certification only and undergraduate secondary certification program students must submit a Program Completer Form to the CEHHS Office of Student Success, 262 FCS.

-- Successful completion of the chosen program, major(s), minor(s), professional studies sequence, including student teaching, and supplementary requirements with a minimum cumulative grade point average of 2.75 on a 4.0 scale, as well as minimum grade point average of 2.75 in the major(s), minor(s), and professional studies sequence.
+- Successful completion of the chosen program, major(s) and professional studies sequence, including student teaching, and supplementary requirements with a minimum cumulative grade point average of 2.75 on a 4.0 scale, as well as minimum grade point average of 2.75 in the major(s) and professional studies sequence.

 - Successful completion of any additional MTTC certification tests and official score reporting directly to the University of Michigan-Dearborn (Institution Code 29) for any additional endorsements sought.
 These scores must be reported to the University of Michigan-Dearborn College of Education, Health, and Human Services before recommendations are prepared for the state by the University of Michigan-Dearborn Certification Officer:

-- Additional content area major(s) or minor(s) for elementary certification students.
+- Additional content area major(s) or minor(s), beyond the minimum requirement, for elementary certification students.